-I don’t have a preference when it comes to the methods used and I usually combine both during my BaZi consultations.
-It really depends on what the objective is.
-The reason why I combine methods is because it helps deepen my understanding of metaphysics and astrology when I first started out.
-It’s also a good way of checking whether the interpretation is on the right track as you can cross-check using both methods.
+I don’t have a preference regarding the methods used and I usually combine both during my BaZi consultations.
+It depends on what the objective is.
+The reason why I combined methods is because it helped deepen my understanding of metaphysics and astrology when I first started.
+It’s also a good way of checking whether the interpretation is on the right track, as you can cross-check using both methods.
 This style has stuck ever since I started giving professional consultations.

-I’ve written a lot about my views on love and relationships from a Chinese metaphysics perspective.
+I’ve written much about my views on love and relationships from a Chinese metaphysics perspective.
 You can find some of them here.
-If you have friends or family who done a BaZi compatibility reading before and it left them confused, do share this with them!
+If you have friends or family who have done a BaZi compatibility reading before and it confused them, do share this with them!
 There is always a technique and logic behind the analysis and I hope I managed to demystify it a little.

 Am I Destined To Have A Bad Love Life Forever?

-The important question to ask yourself is why got into a toxic relationship in the first place assuming you’re in one.
+The vital question to ask yourself is why you got into a toxic relationship in the first place and where the error in judgement came from.
 Is it because you have a side that needs healing?
-Or that you hold some unhealthy beliefs of what a relationship should be like.
+Or that you hold some unhealthy beliefs about what a relationship should be like.
 It might even be because of the way you grew up and the family environment you were in.
 I’m not the best person to ask about such things because it goes into fields like childhood development and psychology which I do not specialize in.
-The only thing I can say is that, yes, it takes a lot of effort to transcend one’s chart.
+The only thing I can say is that it takes a lot of effort to transcend one’s chart.
 The more important question – are you going to try?

 Meanwhile, here’s wishing everyone a blissful relationship and marriage!
-If you’re looking for a compatibility reading, you can go ahead and fill-up the BaZi Consultation Request Form to get started.
+Also, if you’re looking for a compatibility reading, fill up the BaZi Consultation Request Form to get started.